henry-eshbaugh/AvocadoToast-/client/README.md

 ### Firmware for AvocadoToast

-`main.py` contains code to initialize the network & SPI interfaces, and instantiate an object of class `lis3dh`, which abstracts
+`main.py` contains code to initialize the network & I2C interfaces, and instantiate an object of class `lis3dh`, which abstracts
 I2C transactions into methods for sensor reading.
 Raw data is read and processed, and formatted